BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/features.md

 ---

-Thanks for reading, if you have any questions feel free to contact me on Discord: `Raj Dave#3215`
+Thanks for reading, if you have any questions feel free to contact me on Discord: `@rajdave`

 import Tabs			from "@theme/Tabs";
 import TabItem		from "@theme/TabItem";